Love Tonight: Release and promotion

 "Love Tonight" was premiered online by British bimonthly magazine i-D on 21 November 2017.
-An accompanying music video directed by James Robinson was released on YouTube the previous day.
+An accompanying music video directed by James J. Robinson was released on YouTube the previous day.
 The video embodies a lo-fi photography aesthetic with making of montages from personal studio recordings.
 A portion of the budget and proceeds made from the song were donated to the Domestic Violence Resource Centre Victoria.
 The single was released to digital and streaming services on 14 December 2017, through Australian label Hell Beach, a sub label of Onelove.
 To promote the release, Shouse held release shows in Melbourne and played at the Gaytimes Festival in Victoria.

 Commercial performance

 "Love Tonight" first charted in August 2019 in Lithuania where it peaked at number 15 on the AGATA Singles Chart, a week after debuting at number 31.
 In July 2021, the song appeared on several other charts following the release of the David Guetta remix and a rise in popularity on TikTok.
 It entered the US Hot Dance/Electronic Songs chart at number 20 with a total of 582,000 streams in its first charting week.
 The following month, it topped the US Dance/Mix Show Airplay chart, receiving its core support from electronic dance music channel BPM, San Francisco radio station KMVQ-HD2 and Music Choice's dance channel.
-The song became Shouse's first top 10 entry on Hot Dance/Electronic Songs, registering 2 million streams and 1,100 download sales during the week of its climb from number 11 to number nine.
+The song became Shouse's first top 10 entry on Hot Dance/Electronic Songs, registering 2 million streams and 1,100 download sales during the week of its climb from number 11 to number 9.
 It peaked at number eight the following week.

 "Love Tonight" debuted at number 71 on the UK Singles Chart in August 2021 with first-week sales of 5,692 units, and peaked at number 18 two months later with sales of 16,379 units.
 According to Music Week, the David Guetta remix accounted for 65% of its sales during the single's surge of popularity in the UK.
 The track received a platinum certification from the British Phonographic Industry (BPI), which denotes track-equivalent sales of 600,000 units.
 In Australia, "Love Tonight" peaked at number 22 in its ninth week on the ARIA Singles Chart.
-It was certified triple platinum by the Australian Recording Industry Association (ARIA) for track-equivalent sales of 210,000 units.
+It was certified 5× platinum by the Australian Recording Industry Association (ARIA) for track-equivalent sales of 350,000 units.
 The song also reached the top 10 in numerous countries throughout Europe, charting in the top five in Austria, Belgium, Bulgaria, Germany, Greece, the Netherlands, Russia, Switzerland, and Ukraine.
 On the Billboard Global 200 chart, "Love Tonight" peaked at number 20.